Q: How can patent owners best enforce their rights in your jurisdiction?

-Evidence in chief for witnesses and experts are exchanged before the trial date.
-At trial, the written statement stands as the witness’s or expert’s evidence in chief and there is no requirement for this to be read out in full or given orally at the beginning of their testimony.
+Evidence in chief for witnesses and experts are exchanged before trial.
+At trial, the written statement stands as the witness’s or expert’s evidence in chief and there is no requirement for this to be delivered orally at trial.

 Oral evidence is limited to replies to the questions put in cross-examination by the other party’s barrister.
-Limited re-examination (without leading the witness) by the witness’s or expert’s party’s barrister is possible to draw out or correct any point from cross-examination.
+Limited, non-leading re-examination by the witness’s or expert’s party’s barrister is possible to draw out or correct any point from cross-examination.

 Q: What role, if any, can expert witnesses play?

 Expert evidence is often determinative of patent actions.
-It is of paramount importance to ensure that the legal team has the expertise to identify the correct experts, instruct them correctly (particularly to avoid any allegation of hindsight) and to work with them to draft the expert report.
+It is of paramount importance to ensure that the legal team has the expertise to identify the correct experts, instruct them correctly (particularly to avoid allegations of hindsight) and assist in drafting their report.

-Experts have a duty to help the court on matters within their expert knowledge and this overrides any obligation to the party who has engaged them.
-They must be objective, give their unbiased opinion and ensure that the matter is within their expertise.
+Experts have a duty to help the court on matters within their expert knowledge; this overrides any obligation to their instructing party.
+Experts must be objective, give their unbiased opinion and ensure that the matter is within their expertise.
 Experts must not be coached on their oral testimony.

 Q: Is the doctrine of equivalents applied by courts in your jurisdiction and, if so, what form does it take?